wso2-attic/esb-connectors/gmail/gmail-connector/gmail-connector-2.0.0/org.wso2.carbon.connector/Readme.txt

 	- Scroll down and click on the link "Details" which is near the label "Last account activity: xx minutes ago"
 	- Click on "Sign out all other sessions"

+5. Change the "enabled" values into true in all test cases in the Integration test.
+   There are two java files for integration tests, cannot run both simultaneously.
+So you need to disable one class and run another class.

-5. Navigate to "Gmail_Connector_Home" and run the following command.
+6. Navigate to "Gmail_Connector_Home" and run the following command.
       $ mvn clean install